-Ellen Lloyd - AncientPages.com - Everyone who came in contact with the magical ring Andvaranaut died and Fafnir should have known better than kill his father and steal the priceless ring that was cursed, but he was a greedy Norse dwarf who wanted all the priceless treasures for himself.
-For a while he got away with his wrongdoing, but fate caught up him eventually and he was punished for his crime.
+Ellen Lloyd - AncientPages.com - Everyone who came in contact with the magical ring Andvaranaut died and Fafnir should have known better than kill his father and steal the priceless ring that was cursed, but he was greedy Norse dwarf who wanted all the priceless treasures for himself.
+For a while, he got away with his wrongdoing, but fate caught up with him eventually and he was punished for his crime.

 Hreidmar who was the King of the Dwarf People had three sons.
 Fafnir was the eldest and he was gifted with a fearless soul and a powerful arm.
 The second son, Otter was a shape-shifter and then there was Regin who built a house of gold to please his father.

 The description of Fafnir is quite interesting.
 According to the Norse Saga, no-one dared to approach Fafnir because of his fierce glances and Ægis helmet.
 His fearsome appearance was one of the reasons he guarded the gold house of his father.

 One day, something terrible happened.
 The three gods Odin, Hoenir, and Loki were walking by a stream in Midgard, one of the mysterious nine worlds of Yggdrasil, the sacred tree of life in Norse mythology.

 The world of humans is called Midgard (or Mannheim) and is located exactly below Asgard.
 It is surrounded by vast oceans that cannot be passed and coiled by the Midgard Serpent, an evil, huge sea serpent, Jormungand, yet another child of Loki trickster god.

 Trickster God Loki killed the otter and flung it over his shoulder.
 What he did not know was that being something of a magician, Otr often took the form of an otter during the day.

 The three gods continued their journey until they came to the house of Hreidmar whom they asked for shelter for the night.
 At first Hreidmar was welcoming enough, but when he saw the otter, he shouted in rage and grief, for the dead creature was his son.
 Hreidmar summoned his other two sons, Regin and Fafnir.
 Then, with his magic spells, he disarmed the gods and bound them.